clementpoh/logic/README.md

 > be out of job at the end of the semester.

 I was appalled.
-I remember thinking no wonder he is losing his job, logic is applied ubiquitously.
-In logical circuits to begin with, and it can be applied to real life.
+I remember thinking no wonder he is losing his job, logic is used ubiquitously.
+In logical circuits to begin with, and can be applied to everyday life.

 Some statements on the surface sound sound.
 Upon further examination the statements suddenly sound slightly strange after all.
 Sometimes certain statements sound stupid.
 However, after sounding out the subtleties, the statements are sound after all.
 Logic is a tool that can guide us through the cacophony away from the noise.

-Much of the material

 Disclaimer
 ----------